Field of Dreams: Plot

-The pair drive to Chisholm, Minnesota, and learn that Graham, who became a physician, had died years earlier.
-Ray researches Graham, whose obituary said he was a beloved and charitable doctor, but makes no mention of his baseball career.
-Ray suddenly finds himself in 1972, and meets an elderly Graham, who feels his calling in life was medicine, not sports, and declines to visit Ray's baseball field.
-During the drive back to Iowa, Ray and Mann pick up a young hitchhiker named Archie Graham, who is looking for a baseball team to join.
-Ray later tells Mann that his father dreamed of being a baseball player, then tried to make him pick up the sport instead.
-At 14, after reading one of Mann's books, Ray stopped playing catch with his father, and they became estranged after he mocked John, saying "[he] could never respect a man whose hero [Joe] was a criminal."
-Ray admits that his greatest regret is that his father died before they could reconcile.
+The pair drive to Chisholm, Minnesota, learning that Graham, who became a physician, had died years earlier.
+Ray's research uncovers his obituary, showing he was a beloved and charitable doctor, but leaves out baseball.
+Ray suddenly finds himself in 1972, meeting an elderly Graham, who feels his calling was medicine, not sports, and declines their invitation to the field.

+Heading to Iowa, Ray and Mann pick up a young hitchhiker who is looking to join a baseball team.
+He introduces himself as Archie Graham.
+Ray reveals his father forced him to play baseball after his own baseball career failed.
+At 14, after reading one of Mann's books, he stopped playing with him.
+They became estranged after he mocked John, saying "[he] could never respect a man whose hero [Joe] was a criminal."

-As they continue the drive, Mann and Ray agree that the building of the field, and bringing Joe back, is Ray's penance for his estrangement from his father.
-Arriving at the farm, they see various all-star players of the 1920s have arrived, fielding a second team.
-A game is played and Graham finally gets his turn at bat.
+Ray greatest regret is not reconciling with his father before he died.
+Mann and Ray agree that the building of the field, and bringing Joe back, is Ray's penance for this estrangement.
+Arriving at the farm, they see various 1920s all-star players, fielding a second team.
+A game is played and Graham finally gets to bat.

-The next day, Mark returns, demanding that Ray sell the farm or the bank will foreclose on him.
-Karin insists that people will pay to watch the ballgames.
+The next day, Mark returns, demanding Ray sell the farm or the bank will foreclose.
+Karin insists people will pay to watch the ballgames.
 Mann agrees, saying that "people will come" to relive their childhood innocence.
 Ray and Mark scuffle, accidentally knocking Karin off the bleachers.
-Graham – despite knowing he will be unable to return after stepping off the field – saves her from choking on a hot dog.
-Having become old Doc Graham again, he reassures Ray that he has no regrets.
-As he heads back toward the cornfield, he is commended by the other players, and before he can enter it, Shoeless Joe calls out, "Hey, rookie!"
-Graham stops and turns to Shoeless Joe, who tells him, "You were good."
-Doc Graham's eyes shine with tears before he smiles, turns back toward the corn, and disappears into it.
-Suddenly, Mark too can see the players and urges Ray to keep the farm after all.
+Graham—knowing he will be unable to return after stepping off the field—saves Karin from choking on a hot dog.
+Now old Doc Graham again, he insists he has no regrets.
+Heading back toward the cornfield, the other players commend him, and before he disappears, Shoeless Joe calls out, "Hey, rookie!
+You were good."
+Doc Graham's eyes shine with tears, he smiles, and goes.
+Suddenly, Mark can see the players and urges Ray to keep the farm.

-Shoeless Joe invites Mann to enter the corn, and Mann happily accepts.
+Shoeless Joe invites Mann to enter the corn, who happily accepts.
 Ray is angry at not being invited but Joe rebukes him, glancing towards the catcher at home plate, saying, "If you build it, he will come."
-When the catcher removes his mask, Ray recognizes him as his father, John, as a young man.
-Ray and Annie then understand that "ease his pain" and "go the distance" both refer to Ray and his father.
+The catcher removes his mask, and Ray recognizes his father as a young man.
+Ray and Annie then understand that "ease his pain" and "go the distance" both refer to him and his father.